Yoga Nidra and Your Brain Wave Fluctuations ©

 Alpha increases levels of mood-enhancing neurotransmitters such as serotonin.

+The synapses in the learning and memory circuits of the brain are enhanced at 10 Hz.
 The alpha frequency of 10 Hz results in significantly increased synthesis of DNA molecule (Takahashi et al., 1986)

 Heart coherence is associated with increased alpha brain wave activity.
 It is a state in which the interval between heartbeats is regular and constant.
 It produces “an orderly and harmonious synchronization among various systems in the body such as the heart, respiratory system and blood-pressure rhythms,” as reported by HeartMath.
 It’s produced by positive emotions such as love and compassion.
 Negative emotions disrupt heart coherence.